franciscovfonseca/Configure-Application-Insights-for-a-web-app/README.md

 <br>

-✅ On the web42241754 resource menu, in Deployment, select Deployment Center.
+✅ On the web42241754 resource menu, in Deployment, select **Deployment Center**.

 <br>

-✅ On the Deployment Center page, on the Settings page, select SCM basic authentication is disabled for your app.
-Click here to go to your configuration settings to enable.
+✅ On the Deployment Center page, on the Settings page, select **SCM basic authentication is disabled for your app.
+Click here to go to your configuration settings to enable**.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/5b9a2405-7215-4592-95f3-363c871949ef" height="80%" width="80%" alt="9"/><br />
 <br>

 <br>

-✅ On the Configuration blade, in Platform settings, in SCM Basic Auth Publishing Credentials, select On, and then on the command bar, select Save.
+✅ On the Configuration blade, in Platform settings, in SCM Basic Auth Publishing Credentials, select **On**, and then on the command bar, select **Save**.

 <br>

-✅ On the Save changes blade, select Continue, and then close the Configuration blade.
+✅ On the Save changes blade, select **Continue**, and then close the **Configuration** blade.

 <br>

-✅ On the Deployment Center page, on the Settings page, in Source, select External Git.
+✅ On the Deployment Center page, on the Settings page, in Source, select **External Git**.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/5b9a2405-7215-4592-95f3-363c871949ef" height="80%" width="80%" alt="9"/><br />
 <br>

 <br>

-✅ In External Git, in Repository, enter https://github.com/LODSContent/LODSOC_app-service-web-dotnet-get-started, in Branch, enter main, and then in Repository Type, ensure that Public is selected.
+✅ In External Git, in Repository, enter ***https://github.com/LODSContent/LODSOC_app-service-web-dotnet-get-started***, in Branch, enter ***main***, and then in Repository Type, ensure that Public is selected.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/5b9a2405-7215-4592-95f3-363c871949ef" height="80%" width="80%" alt="9"/><br />
 <br>

 <br>

-✅ On the command bar, select Save to initiate the deployment.
+✅ On the command bar, select **Save** to initiate the deployment.

 - It will take approximately 1–2 minutes for the new code to fully deploy.
 <br>

 <br>

-✅ On the web42241754 resource menu, select Overview, and then select the URL link to display the updated version of the web app.
+✅ On the web42241754 resource menu, select **Overview**, and then select the **URL** link to display the updated version of the web app.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/5b9a2405-7215-4592-95f3-363c871949ef" height="80%" width="80%" alt="9"/><br />